Website Aspire of Western New York

 - Lift and transfer the individual both manually and mechanically.
 Manual lifting requires the ability to lift individuals as required in their prescribed individual program plans—bearing the weight of that individual.
 Mechanical lifting will be performed using proper mechanical lifting standards and based on the safety of the individual.

-- Transfer, move, reposition, shift and place people in pieces of equipment necessary for their physical circumstance ensuring their safety, comfort and their natural living.
+- Transfer, move, reposition, shift and place people in pieces of equipment necessary for their physical circumstance ensuring their safety, comfort and their natural living conditions.

 - Physical agility/ability to react to a life-threatening emergency or to intervene in a crisis situation including using your body as an intervention (SCIP or other techniques), as prescribed, to assure safety of the individuals.
 Physical agility/ability includes but is not limited to bending, stooping, squatting, kneeling, sitting, standing and lifting.